My Experience in a Dental Intership

-In my courses at Indiana University Fort Wayne School of Dental Hygiene, I learn a lot, but there’s nothing that compares to being out in the real world.
-Getting to observe Dr. Hale, the assistants, the hygienists, and even the office staff helps me use critical thinking and application of all the skills I have learned thus far in a real-life patient situation.
+As a student at Indiana University Fort Wayne School of Dental Hygiene, I learn a lot, but there’s nothing that compares to being out in the real world.
+Getting to observe Dr. Hale, the assistants, the hygienists, and even the office staff helps me use critical thinking and apply the skills I have learned in the classroom.
 Working at Hale Family Dentistry has given me a chance to excel in my studies and will set the stage for future success.
 It’s been a great opportunity to get hands-on experience.

 Learning Different Roles